Home / Health & Wellness Articles / Relationships /

 Some individuals blow conflicts out of proportion and make sweeping generalizations.
 Avoid beginning sentences with “you always” or “you never.”
 For example, do not say “you never do what I want you to do.”
 Before generalizing, stop and think about whether the statements are true.
 Also, do not bring up past conflicts in order to change topics and stir up negativity.
 These actions prevent conflict resolution.

 Sometimes people use their partner’s negative actions to point out personality flaws.
-For example, if a husband left his socks in the floor, his wife may look at it as a character flaw and label him inconsiderate or lazy.
-Or, if a wife wants to discuss a relationship problem, her husband might label her needy.
+For example, if one partner left their socks on the floor, the other partner may look at it as a character flaw and label them “inconsiderate” or “lazy”.
+Or, if one partner wants to discuss a relationship problem, the other might label them “needy”.
 Character attacks create negative perceptions from both perspectives of the relationship.
 Remember to respect the other person, even if you do not like their behavior.